StrikingLoo/strikingloo.github.io/wiki-articles/biology/nutrition.md

 “Even in quite mild weather half the calories you burn go to keep your body warm.”

 Excerpt From: Bill Bryson.
 “A Short History Of Nearly Everything.”

+---

+The foods you eat can affect your brain health—Amen isn't the only expert on board with the idea, but he does have a few personal favorites.
+"I'm a huge fan of berries," he says.
+"Get as many different colors as you can—blackberries, blueberries, and raspberries."
+These deeply hued berries contain flavonoid antioxidants called anthocyanins, which likely play an important role in brain and overall health.
+On that note, Amen also suggests adding as many colorful veggies as you can fit onto your plate.
+As a general rule of thumb: The more colors you can include, the better.